To content

 Lisa Jennifer Sakamoto

-Understanding home- and community-based services and healthy “aging in place” for older adults living in rural and remote communities: An intercultural comparative study of Germany and Japan
+Understanding home- and community-based services and healthy “aging in place” for older adults living in rural and remote communities:

 “Aging in place” is a concept that refers to one’s ability to live safely, independently, and comfortably in their homes and communities.
 However, this could be particularly challenging for rural-dwelling older adults because the prevalence of multimorbidity is higher in rural communities, and these areas tend to have limited resources to promote access to healthcare services.
 In Germany and Japan, where more than 20% of its population is aged 65 years or older, home- and community-based care (HCBC) services are receiving attention in the context of finding solutions to the rapidly aging society.
 While previous studies have found that utilization of these services improved frailty, loneliness, and quality of life among older adults, limited research has explored HCBC services and healthy aging in place, especially among older adults living in rural and remote communities.